apollographql/apollo-kotlin/README.md

 Apollo supports Custom Scalar Types like `Date`.

 You first need to define the mapping in your build.gradle file.
-This will tell the annotation processor what type to use when generating the classes.
+This will tell the code generator/gradle plugin what type to use when generating the classes.

 ```gradle
 apollo {